Anglo-Zulu War: First invasion

 While Cetshwayo's army numbered perhaps 35,000 men, it was essentially a militia force which could be called out in time of national danger.
 It had a very limited logistical capacity and could only stay in the field a few weeks before the troops would be obliged to return to their civilian duties.
 Zulu warriors were armed primarily with Assegai thrusting spears, known in Zulu as iklwa, clubs, some throwing spears and shields made of cowhide.

 The initial entry of all three columns was unopposed.
-On 22 January the centre column, which had advanced from Rorke's Drift, was encamped near Isandlwana; on the morning of that day Lord Chelmsford split his forces and moved out to support a reconnoitering party, leaving the remaining 1,300 men of the No. 3 Column under the command of Colonel Pulleine.
+On 22 January the centre column, which had advanced from Rorke's Drift, was encamped near Isandlwana; on the morning of that day Lord Chelmsford split his forces and moved out to support a reconnoitring party, leaving the remaining 1,300 men of the No. 3 Column under the command of Colonel Pulleine.
 Colonel Durnford would arrive later in the morning with 500 men of the No. 2 Column to reinforce the camp.
 The British were outmanoeuvred by the main Zulu army nearly 20,000 strong led by Ntshingwayo Khoza.
 Chelmsford was lured eastward with much of his centre column by a Zulu diversionary force while the main Impi attacked his camp.
 Chelmsford's decision not to set up the British camp defensively, contrary to established doctrine, and ignoring information that the Zulus were close at hand were decisions that the British were soon to regret.
 The ensuing Battle of Isandlwana was the greatest victory that the Zulu kingdom would enjoy during the war.
 The British centre column was wrecked and its camp annihilated with heavy casualties as well as the loss of all its supplies, ammunition and transport.
 The defeat left Chelmsford no choice but to hastily retreat out of Zululand.
-In the battle's aftermath, a party of some 4,000 Zulu reserves mounted an unauthorised raid on the nearby British Army border post of Rorke's Drift and were driven off after 10 hours of ferocious fighting.
+In the battle's aftermath, a party of some 4,000 Zulu reserves mounted an unauthorised raid on the nearby British Army border post of Rorke's Drift and were driven off after 10 hours of ferocious fighting on 23 January.

 While the British central column under Chelmsford's command was thus engaged, the right flank column on the coast, under Colonel Charles Pearson, crossed the Tugela River, skirmished with a Zulu impi that was attempting to set up an ambush at the Inyezane River, and advanced as far as the deserted missionary station of Eshowe, which he set about fortifying.
 On learning of the disaster at Isandlwana, Pearson made plans to withdraw back beyond the Tugela River.
 However, before he had decided whether or not to put these plans into effect, the Zulu army managed to cut off his supply lines, and the Siege of Eshowe had begun.